Keskidee Centre: History

 Nigerian artist and sculptor Emmanuel Taiwo Jegede was also an artist-in-residence; his son Tunde Jegede, born in 1972 and now a composer and virtuoso kora player, has credited the Keskidee Centre with initiating and nurturing his earliest appreciation of African diaspora culture.
 Errol Lloyd was also brought in by Abrams to be artist-in-residence (1974–75).
-As an indication of the significant role played by the Keskidee Centre in nurturing, supporting and celebrating Black visual artists, Diaspora Artists quotes from the Preface to the journal Savacou, issue 9/10, written by John La Rose and Andrew Salkey: "At the time of writing, the most recent medium session, held at the Keskidee Centre, on Friday 10th March 1972, was A Tribute to Ronald Moody, a historical exposition, illustrated with slides, of Jamaican sculptor, arranged and presented by Errol Lloyd, the Jamaican painter."
+As an indication of the significant role played by the Keskidee Centre in nurturing, supporting and celebrating Black visual artists, Diaspora Artists quotes from the Preface to the journal Savacou, issue 9/10, in which John La Rose and Andrew Salkey wrote about a session held at the Keskidee Centre on Friday, 10 March 1972, entitled A Tribute to Ronald Moody, describing it as "a historical exposition, illustrated with slides, of [the] Jamaican sculptor, arranged and presented by Errol Lloyd, the Jamaican painter."

 Linton Kwesi Johnson was the Keskidee's first paid library resources and education officer, and his work at the centre featured in Franco Rosso's 45-minute documentary film Dread, Beat an' Blood, produced in 1979.
 It was at the Keskidee Centre that Johnson developed dub poetry, a staged version of his poem "Voices of the Living and the Dead" being produced by Lindsay Barrett there in 1973, with music by the reggae group Rasta Love.
 The venue was also used for community meetings and events by the Caribbean Artists Movement.
 On 10 December 1974, Angela Davis spoke at the Keskidee Centre, while she was in London to attend a rally in support of South African political prisoners.

 Up-and-coming bands such as Misty in Roots and Steel Pulse also played at Keskidee, and in 1978 Bob Marley used the centre to make a video (in which a seven-year-old Naomi Campbell took part along with other children) for his song "Is This Love?"

+The Keskidee centre influenced the lives of many local Black youth including the artist, playwright, curator and educator Michael McMillan who visited the centre often as a child.

 The Keskidee Centre ran into financial difficulties in the 1980s, and closed in 1991.
 The building was subsequently taken over by the Christ Apostolic Church.

 Oscar Abrams died on 15 February 1996, aged 58.